-During the month of February, Starbucks China’s comparable store sales were down 78% versus the prior year, primarily due to temporary store closures, reduced operating hours and severely reduced customer traffic.
-The sharpest decline in weekly comparable store sales occurred in the second week of February; however, as disclosed on February 27th, we are seeing early signs of a recovery with sequential improvements in weekly sales.
+During the month of February, Starbucks China’s comparable-store sales were down 78% versus the prior year, primarily due to temporary store closures, reduced operating hours, and severely reduced customer traffic.
+The sharpest decline in weekly comparable-store sales occurred in the second week of February; however, as disclosed on February 27th, we are seeing early signs of a recovery with sequential improvements in weekly sales.
 In the last fiscal week of February, relative to the prior week, average daily transactions per store improved 6% and total weekly gross sales in China grew 80%, reflecting the reopening of stores.
-In that last week, Starbucks China’s mobile orders accounted for approximately 80% of sales mix, with 30% Mobile Order & Delivery and 50% Mobile Order & Pay.
+In that last week, Starbucks China’s mobile orders accounted for approximately 80% of the sales mix, with 30% Mobile Order & Delivery and 50% Mobile Order & Pay.

 Walmart (Consumer Global and Retail Conference – 3/5)